Skip to Content Facebook Feature Image

 South Africa's police and the Department of Defense, which oversees the military, did not immediately provide details on the deployment.

-The authorities had previously said the military deployment in different parts of the country would start on March 1, but it was delayed while soldiers were given training in law enforcement protocols.
+Authorities had previously said the military deployment in different parts of the country would start March 1, but it was delayed while soldiers received training.
 The army will operate under police command during the deployment.

 The government plans a wider deployment in five of its nine provinces, according to details submitted by police to Parliament.
 The deployment will focus on illegal mining in the Gauteng, North West and Free State provinces, and gang violence in the Western Cape and Eastern Cape provinces.